 For every significant decision there is a responsible captain of the ship who makes a judgment call after sharing and digesting others’ views.
 We avoid committees making decisions because that would slow us down, and diffuse responsibility and accountability.
 We farm for dissent; dissent is not natural or easy, which is why we make a concerted effort to stimulate it.
 Many times, groups will meet about topics and debate them, but then afterwards someone needs to make a decision and be that “captain”.
 Small decisions may be shared just by email, larger ones will merit a memo with discussion of the various positions, and why the captain made such a decision.
 The bigger a decision, the more extensive the dissent/assent gathering should be, usually in an open shared document.
 We are clear, however, that decisions are not made by a majority or committee vote.
 We don’t wait for consensus, nor do we drive to rapid, uninformed decision making.
 When the captain of any particular decision is reasonably confident of the right bet for us to take, they decide and we take that bet.
 Afterwards, as the impact becomes clearer, we reflect on the decision, and see if we could do even better in the future.

 Context not Control

 We want employees to be great independent decision makers, and to only consult their manager when they are unsure of the right decision.
 The leader's job at every level is to set clear context so that others have the right information to make generally great decisions.

-We don’t buy into the lore of CEOs, or other senior leaders, who are so involved in the details that their product or service becomes amazing.
+We don’t buy into the lore of senior leaders, who are so involved in the details that their product or service becomes amazing.
 The legend of Steve Jobs was that his micromanagement made the iPhone a great product.
 Others take it to new extremes, proudly calling themselves nano-managers.
 The heads of major networks and studios sometimes make many decisions in the creative process of their content.
 We do not emulate these top-down models because we believe we are most effective and innovative when employees throughout the company make and own decisions.